 Nowadays there are all forms and sources of data and information, ranging from emails and email attachments, forms and digital documents to paper documents, structured data and an ever increasing volume of unstructured data (which includes among others emails).

-It’s clear that application created information is strongly on the rise and will continue to in a context of the Internet of Things and APIs.
+It’s clear that application created information is strongly on the rise and will continue to in a context of the IoT and APIs.
 However, in the scope of this overview of document capture we limit ourselves to the forms and sources of information for capture displayed in the graphic with paper documents taking center stage.

 To summarize, this includes, among others, papers forms, electronic forms, rich media, office and paper documents, email, text, fax and, older, microfilm (human created information) and information from applications coming from, among others, back-end systems such as ERP, front-office application, e-Forms and XML (structured data).